robzhu/tsgraphql-starwars/README.md

 ## DotEnv

-You need to create a .env file at the root of the project with the following entries:
+By default, the server will run on localhost:80.
+To modify, you need to create a .env file at the root of the project with the following entries:

 ```
 #.env
-GRAPHQLPORT=8000
-RESTPORT=9000
-HOSTNAME="localhost"
+PORT=8080
+HOSTNAME="demo.com"
 ```

-This will run the GraphQL server at http://localhost:8000 and the REST API at http://localhost:9000
+This will run the demo at http://localhost:8080

 ## More GraphQL Resources